H.M.S. Pinafore: Adaptations

 Essgee Entertainment produced an adapted version of Pinafore in 1997 in Australia and New Zealand that has been much revived.
 Another musical adaptation is Pinafore!
 (A Saucy, Sexy, Ship-Shape New Musical), adapted by Mark Savage.
 It was first performed at the Celebration Theater in Los Angeles on 7 September 2001, directed by Savage, where it ran with great success for nine months.
 It then played in Chicago and New York in 2003.
 In this adaptation, only one character is female, and all but one of the male characters are gay.
 An original cast recording was issued in 2002 by Belva Records.
 Pinafore Swing is a musical with music arranged by Sarah Travis.
 It premiered at the Watermill Theatre in England in 2004 in a production directed by John Doyle.
 The adaptation, set in 1944, changes the characters into members of a band entertaining the sailors on a World War II troop ship in the Atlantic.
 The reduced-size acting cast also serve as the orchestra for the singing roles, and the music is infused with swing rhythms.
 Numerous productions in recent decades have been set to parody Star Trek or Star Wars.
+An adaptation titled H.M.S.
+Pinafore, or Dauntless Dick Deadeye, was produced in 2005 at the Regent's Park Open Air Theatre; extensive additional Gilbert-style dialogue by Herbert Appleman makes "raconteur" Deadeye the central character.
+Ian Talbot directed, and Gary Wilmot starred as Deadeye, with Scarlett Strallen as Josephine, Desmond Barrit as Sir Joseph and Leslie Nichol as Buttercup.
+Both the production and Strallen were nominated for 2006 Olivier Awards.